jmanby/smart-phone-helper/README.md

 $ cd smarthelp
 ```

-Second, add the platform for the smartphone that the mobile app will be run on:
+Second, add the platform(s) for the smartphone that the mobile app will be run on:
 ```
 $ cordova platform add android
 ```